If you’re like me, I am sure you agonize over the little things.

-Also, consider yourself by wearing a face mask, vinyl gloves, and clothing that you do not mind getting painted on.
+Also, protect yourself by wearing a face mask, vinyl gloves, and clothing you do not mind getting painted on.

 Step 2.
 Clean the Stove

-TIP: Wood ashes are rich in potash and other minerals.
-So, it can be used for cleaning metals or as compost in your garden.
-Do not discard it away!
+TIP: Wood ash is rich in potash and other minerals; it can be used for cleaning metals or as compost in your garden.
+Do not discard it away.

 Step 3.
 Repair the Cracks

-Once you have filled all the cracks and holes, clean the surface again with a damp cloth to make sure there is no dust or debris left behind.
+Once you have filled all the cracks and holes, sand lightly with fine-grit sandpaper and clean the surface with a damp cloth to ensure no dust or debris is left behind.

-This is what keeps the paint from peeling off and also makes sure that the paint adheres to the stove’s surface evenly.
+Adding a coat of high-temperature primer keeps the paint from peeling off while ensuring it adheres to the stove’s surface correctly.

 Step 5.
 Apply the Paint to the Wood Stove

-If, however, you plan to go ahead, here are the steps you need to follow to give your wood stove a brand-new look using stove black polish…
+In case you plan to go ahead, here are the steps you should follow to give your wood burner a brand-new look using black stove polish…

 Step 1.
 Clean